tomkrikorian/awesome-visionOS/README.md

 - [Firebase](https://github.com/firebase/firebase-ios-sdk) Firebase SDK for Apple App Development.
 ## AI
 - [MLX](https://github.com/ml-explore/mlx-swift) Swift API for MLX, An array framework for Apple silicon.
+- [LLM.swift](https://github.com/eastriverlee/LLM.swift) LLM.swift is a simple and readable library that allows you to interact with large language models locally with ease.
 # Tools
 - [reality-check](https://github.com/ml-opensource/reality-check) RealityCheck: an open-source Mac app for streamlined debugging and real-time preview of AR projects built with RealityKit.
 - [Spatial](https://blog.mikeswanson.com/spatial/) Spatial is a free macOS command-line tool to process MV-HEVC video files (currently produced by iPhone 15 Pro and Apple Vision Pro) and spatial photos.